Random networks with sublinear preferential attachment: The giant component: Properties of the family of operators Properties of the family (A alpha: 0<alpha<1) of operators

-\begin{proof} We only need to consider the case where $p(f)>0$, as otherwise both sides of the equation are zero.
-We denote by $\rho(\alpha, f)$ the spectral radius of the operator $A_\alpha$ formed with respect to the attachment function $f$, setting it equal to infinity if the operator is ill-defined.
-The assumption~$p(f)>0$ implies, by Lemma~\ref{opimp}, that for all $0<\alpha<1$ we have $\rho(\alpha, f)>1$.
-As the operator norm $\|A_\alpha\|$ for the operator formed with respect to the attachment function $f-\eps$ depends continuously on $\eps\geq 0$, we can use the continuous dependence of the spectral radius on the operator norm to obtain, for fixed $\alpha$,
+\end{lemma} \begin{pf} We only need to consider the case where $p(f)>0$, as otherwise both sides of the equation are zero.
+We denote by $\rho(\alpha, f)$ the spectral radius of the operator $A_\alpha$ formed with respect to the attachment function $f$, setting it equal to infinity if the operator is ill defined.
+The assumption $p(f)>0$ implies, by Lem\-ma~\ref{opimp}, that for all $0<\alpha<1$ we have $\rho(\alpha, f)>1$.
+As the operator norm $\|A_\alpha\|$ for the operator formed with respect to the attachment function $f-\eps$ depends continuously on $\eps\geq0$, we can use the continuous dependence of the spectral radius on the operator norm to obtain, for fixed~$\alpha$,

-As a sequence of convex functions, which converges pointwise, converges uniformly on every closed set, we find $\eps>0$ such that $\rho(A_\alpha, f-\eps)>1$ for all $0<\alpha<1$.
+As a sequence of convex functions, which converges pointwise, converges uniformly on every closed set, we find $\eps>0$ such that $\rho(\alpha, f-\eps)>1$ for all $0<\alpha <1$.
 Thus, using again Lemma~\ref{opimp}, we have $p(f-\eps)>0$.